Skip to content

 When To See A Doctor

-If you are experiencing symptoms of postpartum depression please talk to a doctor as soon as possible.
-They can provide treatments that will help you understand what you’re going through, deal with your symptoms and feelings, and feel more like yourself again.
+If you are experiencing symptoms of postpartum depression, please talk to a doctor as soon as possible.
+They can provide treatments that will help you deal with your symptoms and emotions and feel more like yourself again.

 How Is Postpartum Depression Treated?

-Postpartum depression is treated differently, depending on the type of symptoms and how severe they are.
-Treatment options include anti-anxiety or antidepressant medications, psychotherapy, and participation in a group setting for emotional support and education.
+Postpartum depression is treated differently, depending on the type and severity of symptoms.
+Treatment options include anti-anxiety or antidepressant medications, psychotherapy counseling, and/or participation in a group setting for emotional support and education.

-A mom is having suicidal thoughts if she is thinking about hurting herself and/or ending her life.
-These thoughts, no matter how real they seem, are a good reason to immediately seek help.
-Every mom with postpartum depression does not have these thoughts, but when they occur, they are an indication that someone is suffering, and should be taken seriously.
+You are having suicidal thoughts if you are thinking about hurting yourself or the baby.
+These thoughts are a reason to immediately seek help.
+Not every individual with postpartum depression will have these thoughts, but when they occur, they are an indication that someone is suffering and should be taken seriously.

-The 988 Suicide & Crisis Lifeline, formerly known as the National Suicide Prevention Lifeline, is the fastest and easiest way to reach trained crisis counselors who can help with suicide and mental health crises.
-If you or someone you know is having these thoughts please call 988, or seek medical help immediately.
+The 988 Suicide & Crisis Lifeline is the fastest and easiest way to reach trained crisis counselors who can help with suicide and mental health crises.
+If you or someone you know is having these thoughts, please call 988, or seek medical help immediately.

 Helping A Friend Or Loved One

-The best thing to do is to encourage her to talk about it.
-Let her know that these feeling are normal, that there is a reason for them, and that she is not alone.
-Offer to help her get professional help, and to facilitate that to make it happen.
+If someone you know is suffering, the best thing to do is to encourage them to talk about it.
+Let them know that these feelings are common, that there is a reason for them, and that they are not alone.
+Offer to help them get professional help, and to facilitate that to make it happen.